-Vandals destroy items at African American history museum founded by murdered activist Sadie Roberts-Joseph
+Vandals destroy items at African-American history museum founded by murdered activist Sadie Roberts-Joseph

 "It's very disrespectful to anybody who cared what she was doing and any human being period," Hayes said.

-The Hayes said they went to file a police report about the damage, but initially, someone at 2nd District refused to take the report since they were not the owners of the museum.
+Hayes said they went to file a police report about the damage, but initially, someone at 2nd District refused to take the report since they were not the owners of the museum.
 Baton Rouge Police said it was a miscommunication.
 They are now aware of the vandalism and are looking into it.

-"It needs to stop and we need to come together as a community and protect this place no matter what race color creed you are," Hayes said.
+"It needs to stop and we need to come together as a community and protect this place no matter what race, color, creed you are," Hayes said.
 "We need to stand together for someone who was doing something right."

 Roberts-Joseph was found stuffed in the trunk of her car.
 She was strangled as Hurricane Barry was bearing down on Louisiana.
 Her murder touched off community-wide support with candlelight vigils and a pledge to protect the work she was doing.